 ”We don’t want them (kids) to get skinny, skinny.
 Just to feel comfortable with themselves so they’re not ashamed to go shopping with their friends and buy shorts”.

 Thanks for that, Thelma.

 I was just 5-10 pounds above the ”average” weight of girls my age & height when I left for diet camp.
 But, I wanted a body that was stick thin like my friends’ bodies and also one that could do everything their bodies could do.
+Disability and self-confidence are difficult, especially when you are young.
 Due to an inherited neuromuscular condition, I couldn’t run or jump, and tripped a lot.
 The disease, called Charcot Marie Tooth, is slowly progressive.
 You can read more about this in my blog, Skinny Jeans & Leg Braces.
 Of course, it didn’t help, that my closest relatives had body image issues & questionable eating disorders of their own.

 My dad weighed himself 10x a day (still does) and constantly talked about his weight.
 His mom, my Grandma Edith, walked 5+ miles a day well into her eighties because she wanted to remain thin.
 My mom and her mom, my Grandma Esther, were also constantly dieting.
 My Grandma ate ½ of a tiny ”diet muffin” for breakfast every day of her adult life.
 After breakfast, she’d stand on a large electronic contraption (we nicknamed it ”The Monster” ) that vibrated and supposedly rolled away the fat.
 The patriarch of the family, my Grandpa Nate, gave mixed messages.
 Two of his many unwritten rules:

 - Don’t ever take a 3rd helping of fried matzah.

 - Fill up your plate at the country club’s buffet brunch so he gets his money worth.